-From above, one sees that a shallow warm layer allows a storm to intensify to category 5 only under fast translation speed.
-Over deeper warm layer, a storm is allowed to travel much slower and can intensify to category-5 under both fast and slow translation speeds.
-As such, it will be useful to identify a critical minimum translation speed for each specific warm layer.
-Thus in this work, a new concept, 'affordable minimum translation speed, U{h_min} ', is proposed.
-This is the critical minimum speed a storm has to travel during its intensification process to category 5, so that the self-induced SST cooling negative feedback can be restrained within a chosen threshold, given an upper ocean thermal profile.
-As in Fig. 4 and Table 2, 2.2°C is the maximum self-induced cooling found during the intensification process among all the category-5 typhoons over the past 10 years, thus threshold of 2.2°C is used..
+minimum translation speed, U{h_min} , is proposed.
+This is the critical minimum speed a storm has to travel during its intensification process to category 5, so that the selfinduced SST cooling negative feedback can be restrained within a chosen threshold, given an upper-ocean thermal profile.
+As in Fig. 4 and Table 2, 2.2°C is the maximum self-induced cooling found during the intensification process among all the category 5 typhoons over the past 10 yr; thus, a threshold of 2.2°C is used.

 This concept can be explained using examples in Fig. 6.
-Given 2 profiles of similar SST values (both ~ 29.7°C) but of different warm layer thickness, one over shallow D26 of 67m (Profile 1) and the other over deep D26 of 134m (Profile 2), the self-induced cooling results are very different (Fig. 6b for Profile 1 and Fig. 6c for Profile 2).
-As in Fig. 6b, over the shallow warm layer, a storm has to travel at a speed 8 m s-1 to prevent the self-induced SST cooling from falling below the threshold (i.e., to be confined within the light grey-shaded region).
-However, if over the deep warm layer, a storm can afford to travel more slowly, as at a speed 4 m s-1, to keep the self-induced cooling restrained (i.e., within the light grey-shaded region in Fig. 6c).
-Therefore for Profile 1, U{h_min} is 8 m s-1 while for Profile 2, U{h_min} is reduced to 4 m s-1.
+Given 2 profiles of similar SST values (both \sim 29.7°C), but having different warm layer thicknesses, one over a shallow D26 of 67 m (profile 1) and the other over a deep D26 of 134 m (profile 2), the self-induced cooling results are very different (Fig. 6b for profile 1 and Fig. 6c for profile 2).
+As in Fig. 6b, over the shallow warm layer, a storm has to travel at a speed 8 m s-1 to prevent the self-induced SST cooling from falling below the threshold (i.e., to be confined within the light gray shaded region).
+However, if over the deep warm layer, a storm can afford to travel more slowly, as at 4 m s^{-1} , to keep the self-induced cooling restrained (i.e., within the light gray shaded region in Fig. 6c).
+Therefore for profile 1, $U{h{\min}}$ is 8 m s-1 while for profile 2, $U{h{\min}}$ is reduced to 4 m s-1.

-Applying this concept and run mixed layer model (Price et al. 1986) to profiles in Fig. 1a under various U_h (i.e., 1, 2, 10 m s-1), respective U{h_min} for each profile is identified.
-As depicted in Fig. 7a, clear negative dependence between D26 and U{h_min} is found, with correlation coefficient R of -0.86.
+Applying this concept and running the mixed layer model (Price et al. 1986) on profiles in Fig. 1a under various U_h (i.e., 1, 2, ..., 10 m s-1), a respective $U{h \min}$ for each profile is identified.
+As depicted in Fig. 7a, a clear negative dependence between D26 and $U{h \min}$ is found, with a correlation coefficient R of -0.86.
 To further confirm this relationship, the 17 profiles in Fig. 1a are too few in number and more profiles are needed.
-Therefore, we search from the Argo data base (Gould et al. 2004; Roemmich et al. 2004) all available in situ profiles found in the region between 120-170°E and 10-26°N (boxed region in Fig. 8a) because this is the observed intensification domain for category-5 typhoons, as identified in Part I (Lin et al. 2008a).
-As Argo floats became available in 2000 (Gould et al. 2004), all typhoon season (May-October) profiles from 2000 to 2006 are searched.
-Also from Fig. 1a and Table 1, 28°C is the minimum observed value for SST in the intensification locations of category-5 typhoons, profiles of 28°C are used.
-In total, 3326 profiles may not be the ones found directly along the track of historical category-5 typhoons (i.e., the profiles in Fig. 1a), they are still the valid 'candidate' profiles for possible intensification to category-5 because they are from the same intensification region during the typhoon season.
+Therefore, we search from the Argo database (Gould et al. 2004; Roemmich et al. 2004) all available in situ profiles found in the region between 10°-26°N and 120°-170°E (boxed region in Fig. 8a) because this is the observed intensification domain for category 5 typhoons, as identified in Part I. As Argo floats became available in 2000 (Gould et al. 2004), all typhoon season (May-October) profiles from 2000 to 2006 are searched.
+Also from Fig. la and Table l, 28°C is the minimum observed value for SST in the intensification locations of category 5 typhoons, profiles of 28°C are used.
+In total, 3326 profiles are identified, as depicted in Fig. 8b (gray profiles).
+It can be seen in Fig. 8a that though these profiles may not be the ones found directly along the track of historical category 5 typhoons (i.e., the profiles in Fig. 1a), they are still the valid candidate profiles for possible intensification to category 5 because they are from the same intensification region during the typhoon season.
 It can be observed in Fig. 8b that the depth-temperature distribution of these profiles is similar and consistent to the ones found along the track.